rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Some forthcoming musings
 ========================

 REMINDER: April 20 is officially two years!
-(Perhaps `second-anniversary`)
+Perhaps `second-anniversary`.
+Perhaps just the new introduction.
+I think the latter.

 The next weekly log
 -------------------